sap-contributions/eclipse-tractusx_tutorial-resources/mxd/docs/EDR Transfer Tutorial.md

 #### Provider data-plane

-Once the right EDR has been identified using the EDR management API, we can use the `endpont`, `authCode` and `authKey` to make the data request:
+Once the right EDR has been identified using the EDR management API, we can use the `endpoint`, `authCode` and `authKey` to make the data request:

 ```shell
 curl --location 'http://localhost/alice/api/public' \